-What does the soft ride of your car and the smooth flavor of Aeropress coffee have in common? hydraulics (stay with me now).
-With your finely toned and coffee-saturated muscles as the driving force, the AeroPress uses a simple hydraulic cylinder to forcefully persuade the flavor out of your ground coffee beans.
+What does the soft ride of your car and the smooth flavour of AeroPress coffee have in common? hydraulics (stay with me now).
+With your finely toned and coffee-saturated muscles as the driving force, the AeroPress uses a simple hydraulic cylinder to forcefully persuade the flavour out of your ground coffee beans.

 - The plunger (top cylinder), which has a rubber cap on one end to create an airtight seal.